twbs/bootstrap/README.md

 1. Run through the [tooling setup](https://getbootstrap.com/docs/4.1/getting-started/build-tools/#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. Run `npm install` to install Node.js dependencies.
-3. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
-4. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
-5. Open `http://localhost:9001` in your browser, and voilà.
+4. Open `http://localhost:9001` in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).